manuelahoyos/BellyButton_Biodiversity/README.md

 ## Datasets:
-The dataset is obtained from a study that catalogs the microbes that colonize human navels.
+The dataset was obtained from a study that catalogs the microbes that colonize human navels.
 The study characterizes the microbial species (also called operational taxonomic units, or OTUs) that were present in more than 70% of people.

 ## Workflow: